Geology – the bedrock of the operation

 Rock-solid foundation

-This, on the other hand, is an indication that the two deposits are closely related and somehow linked.
+This is an indication that the two deposits are closely related and somehow linked.
 However, both the ore and the barren rock differ from that of the Kiruna mine.

 “We know far from everything about Per Geijer.
 There is still a lot left to explore,” says Jo Miles.